Tyrrrz/Onova/Readme.md

 var result = await manager.CheckForUpdatesAsync();
 if (result.CanUpdate)
 {
-    // Prepare an update so it can be applied later
+    // Prepare an update by downloading and extracting the package
-    // (supports optional progress reporting and cancellation) await manager.PrepareUpdateAsync(result.LastVersion);
+    // (supports progress reporting and cancellation)
+    await manager.PrepareUpdateAsync(result.LastVersion);

     // Launch an executable that will apply the update
-    // (can optionally restart application on completion) manager.LaunchUpdater(result.LastVersion);
+    // (can be instructed to restart the application afterwards) manager.LaunchUpdater(result.LastVersion);

-    // External updater will wait until the application exits Environment.Exit(0);
+    // Terminate the running application so that the updater can overwrite files Environment.Exit(0);
 }
 ```